mdarm/aspect-based-sentiment-analysis/README.md

 This repository contains the source code for an Aspect Sentiment Analysis project.
 The project involves reading data from an XML file, splitting the data into ten subfiles, and subsequently training a model using nine of these files.
 Both the vectoriser and the model are saved for future use.
 The remaining XML file is used for testing purposes and performing an 10-fold cross-validation.

-Please note that this code is case sensitive and no scalability considerations were included in its design.
+Please note that this code is case-specific and no considerations for scalability were made.
 This means that while the code should work well for the provided dataset, and the one-off processing tasks, it may not perform optimally for other datasets or under high throughput demands.

 ## Code Structure